 Haunted cemeteries can be ideal research sites for any ghost hunter.
 Whether you’re looking for a “good scare,” scientific evidence, or to help a lost soul “cross over,” many cemeteries are convenient, open to the public… and haunted.

-Some of the following photos may inspire you to explore the oldest cemeteries and gravestones in your area.
+Some of the following ghostly photos may inspire you to explore nearby cemeteries.

-This photo was taken at Halloween.
+I took that photo at Halloween.
 The night was still.
 There were no breezes, and I was careful not to stir up any dust.

 (I was still under the illusion that many – perhaps most – orbs were explained as dust particles reflecting the light from my camera.)

-The photo at left shows an unexplained streak of purple light at Gilson Road Cemetery, in Nashua, NH.
+The next photo shows an unexplained streak of purple light at Gilson Road Cemetery, in Nashua, NH.

 At the time, we saw nothing like this light.
 The picture was a film photo, and the negative showed no splashes or processing problems that could explain this picture.